Waterfalls, Hawaii (Big Island)

 Akaka Falls is a beautiful 420+ ft. fall.
 As you arrive to the parking area, take the winding stair case down a winding path.
 You can take the short cut and head directly to Akaka Falls or you can walk around to the other lesser known fall (will search for the name of this one).

-I would highly recommend that you get here early, the park is open early and can be done in less than 1 hour.
+I would highly recommend that you get here early as soon as soon as the park is open, You can easily see the falls and the area in less than 1 hour.

 The views are spectacular.